New Patient Information

 Initial Visit: $150.
 Follow-up Acupuncture or Herbal Evaluation: $100.
 Zen Shiatsu: $100.
 Chinese herbal medicine: $60/week or $240/month.
 For more details see our services page.

 Will my insurance cover acupuncture & herbal medicine treatment?

 III-A. III-A covers 100 visits per member, per year.
-III-A covers 60 min initial and follow-up acupuncture visits with a $20 copay.
+III-A covers 60 min initial and follow-up acupuncture visits.
 To see a list of iii-a agencies click here

 VA.
 Veterans need a referral from the Boise VAMC.

 For all other insurance networks we are out-of-network providers, meaning that payment is due at time of service but you may submit superbills to your insurance for reimbursement.